vjardin/libecoli/doc/architecture.rst

 - ``[]`` (empty vector)

 At the time the input is parsed, a *parse tree* is built.
-When it matches, it describes which part of the *ecoli grammar tree* that actually matched, and what input matched for each node.
+When it matches, it describes which part of the *ecoli grammar graph* that actually matched, and what input matched for each node.

 Passing ``["bar", "1"]`` to the previous tree would result in the